GaryBAYLOR/mixR/paper/paper.md

 -   Gaussian mixture with three components (`mod3`)
 -   Weibull mixture with two components (`mod4`)

-The fitted coefficients in `mod1` and `mod2` and the top two plots in Figure \ref{fig:plot1} shows that binning does not cause much information loss and we get similar fitted results using either raw data or binned data.
-This is usually the case when we have at least moderate data size and the underlying mixture model is not too complex (e.g., too many components).
+The fitted coefficients in `mod1` and `mod2` and the top two plots in Figure \ref{fig:plot1} show that binning does not cause much information loss and we get similar fitted results using either raw data or binned data.
+This is usually the case when we have at least moderate data size and the underlying mixture model is not too complex (e.g., too many mixture components).
 A benefit of binning is it reduces the computation burden significantly for large data, especially when conducting bLRT which is computationally intensive.
 From Figure \ref{fig:plot1} we also observe that Gaussian mixture models can provide a good fit for non-Gaussian data but the number of mixture components tends to be overestimated because more Gaussian components are needed to model the asymmetry and long tails that usually exist in non-Gaussian data.

 ```{r}
 library(mixR)